philipdarke/reproducible-actuarial-work/docs/exercise7.md

 Skipped:  0
 ```

 There are 5 failed tests.
-To review the tests run the following
+To review the test results run the following

 ```R
 > (test_dir("tests", reporter = "list"))